halfer/proximate-requester/README.md

 start URL and a URL regex to match, and fetch matching pages via the proxy/recorder.

 The proxy component originally used WireMock, a Java-based recorder.
 This comes with an HTTP API to query the cache too.
-However, I soon discovered the unavoidable problem of recording HTTPS endpoints, which would have required more Java-fu than was available, to change its behaviour on secure sites.
-Given that there were other things I did not like about this system, I decided to drop it in favour of a PHP approach.
+However, I soon discovered that the customisations required for HTTPS handling would have required more Java-fu and time than was available.
+Given that there were other things I did not like about this system, I decided to drop it in favour of a custom, PHP-based approach.

 There is very little provision in the PHP ecosystem for HTTP proxies, though it looks like [something is coming from ReactPHP](https://github.com/clue/php-http-proxy-react/issues/4).
 In